The Transport Finance Law Review: Japan

 - a share pledge agreement between the foreign SPV and the parent company of the Japanese SPV;

-- (in case of loan financing) a loan agreement between the loan financer and the foreign SPV;
+- in the case of loan financing, a loan agreement between the loan financer and the foreign SPV;

-- (in case of loan financing) a first priority mortgage agreement between the loan financer and the Japanese SPV;
+- in the case of loan financing, a first priority mortgage agreement between the loan financer and the Japanese SPV;

-- (in case of loan financing) a security assignment agreement regarding lease and insurance receivables between the loan financer and the foreign SPV; and
+- in the case of loan financing, a security assignment agreement regarding lease and insurance receivables between the loan financer and the foreign SPV; and

-- a participation agreement between, inter alios, the Japanese SPV, the foreign SPV, the lessee and, as the case may be, the loan financer.
+- a participation agreement between, inter alia, the Japanese SPV, the foreign SPV, the lessee and, as the case may be, the loan financer.

-With respect to scheme (2) above, as described in Section I.ii above, it is typically the case that the investors directly own the aircraft or a voluntary partnership or a silent partnership is set up and the voluntary partnership or the operator (usually a Japanese SPV) of the silent partnership (collectively, 'owner') owns the aircraft.
+With respect to scheme (2) above, as described in Section I.ii, it is typically the case that the investors directly own the aircraft, or a voluntary partnership or a silent partnership is set up and the voluntary partnership or the operator (usually a Japanese SPV) of the silent partnership (collectively, owner) owns the aircraft.
 In either case, the aircraft is leased to an airline (or its SPV), and a loan financer makes a loan to the owner and the loan is secured by the aircraft mortgage, assignment of insurances and lease receivables, and airframe and engine warranties, and typically the following agreements are prepared:

 - a loan agreement between the loan financer and the owner;